-- MPI\Send sends a message from the current process to some other process (the destination). - MPI\Recv receives a message on the current process from some other process (the source). - MPI\Bcast broadcasts a message from one process to all of the others. - MPI\Reduce performs a reduction (e.g., sum, maximum) of a variable on all processes, sending the result to a single process.
+- MPI_send sends a message from the current process to some other process (the destination). - MPI_Recv receives a message on the current process from some other process (the source). - MPI_Bcast broadcasts a message from one process to all of the others. - MPI_Reduce performs a reduction (for example, sum, maximum) of a variable on all processes, sending the result to a single process.